 Unit of Production Depreciation Definition

-Unit of production depreciation, also called as activity method, calculates depreciation based on the unit of production and ignores the passage of time over the useful life of an asset, in other words, unit of production depreciation is directly proportional to production and is mainly used in the manufacturing sector.
+Unit of production depreciation, also called as activity method, calculates depreciation based on the unit of production and ignores the passage of time over the useful life of an asset, in other words, unit of production depreciation is directly proportional to production.
+It is mainly used in the manufacturing sector.

 The value of the same asset may be different due to its usage.
-For example, one asset X produce 10 units and another asset Y produce 20 units, both are the same asset but the depreciation of Y will be higher as compare to X asset because of more unit produced.
+For example, one asset X produce 10 units, and another asset Y produce 20 units, both are the same asset, but the depreciation of Y will be higher as compared to X asset because of more unit produced.

 Unit of Production Depreciation Formula